 The bankruptcy case trustee (different from the US Trustee’s office) has the goal of getting as many assets into and disbursed through bankruptcy estate, as the trustee makes a commission based on this throughput.

 The Bankruptcy Code is found in Title 11 of the United States Code.
 It is divided into nine chapters, all but one of which is odd-numbered.
 Generally, Chapters 1, 3 and 5 apply to all bankruptcies (§103).
 Chapter 1 deals with global issues such as definitions (§101), the powers of the bankruptcy courts (§105), and limits on who may be a debtor in bankruptcy (§109).
 Chapter 3 addresses case administration for all bankruptcies such as how cases are commenced (§301, 303), who are the officers of the case, including the US Trustee (§307), the case trustee (§321), employment and compensation of professionals (§§327-330), the effect of the automatic stay and when it may be lifted or modified (§362), and how to deal with “executory contracts”, meaning those not fully performed save for payment of money (§365).
 Chapter 5 covers the claims process including allowance of claims, determination of secured status and the like (§§501-511), the debtor’s duties to list all assets and liabilities (§521), the definition of property of the estate (§541) and the trustee’s powers to compel turnover of estate property held by others or return of assets to the estate that had been disbursed to some creditors before the case was commenced (§§542-553).

 The effect of the automatic stay

-One of the effects of bankruptcy is the “automatic stay” imposed by §362 of the Code.
+One of the effects of every type of bankruptcy (see below) is the “automatic stay” imposed by §362 of the Code.
 The automatic stay stops the vast majority of creditor actions against a debtor.
 It operates as an injunction to stop:

 - the commencement, continuation of lawsuits, and administrative proceedings;